The City of Berkley is an Equal Opportunity Employer

 - Maintains a calm and reasoned demeanor when dealing with customers who may present themselves in an irate fashion.

 - Able to concentrate on the work at hand in an office environment in the presence of potentially distracting noises from sources such as customer conversations and telephones.

 The physical demands and work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee regularly works within the stacks of a public library.
-The noise level in the work environment is usually quiet but may be loud on occasion.
+While performing the duties of this job, the employee regularly works in an office setting at City Hall.
+The noise level varies based on activities in the area.Electronic Copy (PDF)